Glass Garage Doors

 How Much Are Glass Garage Doors?

 Glass garage doors have more options than any other overhead garage door on the market.
 With so many options, the price can vary dramatically.
-A base model, small 8×7 garage door with standard glass, frame, and track start around $2,000 for the door itself.
+A base model, small 8×7 garage door with standard glass, frame, and track starts around $2,000 for the door itself.
 However, it’s not uncommon for us to quote glass garage doors over $10k.
 We can sell the door alone, or the door and installation if you’re local.
 In fact, we get calls from all over the country for quotes on glass garage doors.
 Drop-shipping the door to you is also an option if you do not live locally.

 What Options Are Available For Glass Garage Doors?